sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 | fact    | 33/14     |           | 3/0.3           |
 | polymul | 929/509   | 711/767   | 869/505        |

 These benchmark tests stress test the implementations and provide interesting results.
-As seen from the tables, graph coloring technique manages to consistently have comparable or less accesses than the other two techniques.
-It also seem to compromise some load operations to avoid store operations.
+As seen from the tables, the graph coloring technique manages to consistently have comparable or fewer accesses than the other two techniques.
+It also seems to compromise some load operations to avoid store operations.

-Figure illustrates how effective graph coloring is by percentage reduction in memory accesses.
+The figure illustrates how effective graph coloring is by the percentage reduction in memory accesses.
 Apart from polymul it shows a significant reduction in loads and stores.
-A possible reason for poor performance in polymul might be it's high register usage.
-We intend to analyze this further by analyzing how the percentage reduction in accesses increase with more registers.
+A possible reason for poor performance in polymul might be its high register usage.
+We intend to analyze this further by analyzing how the percentage reduction in accesses increases with more registers.
 <br>
 <img src="./reg_red.png" style="width: 80%">
 <br>